AdvantageCommunity/Chat-Application/README.md

 & npm start (to start the server)
 ```

-## Contributing
+## Contributions

 Contributions to this project are welcome!
 If you find a bug or want to add a feature, please submit an issue or a pull request.
 To contribute, follow these steps:

 1. Fork the repository
+2. Clone the Repository `git clone https://github.com/AdvantageCommunity/Chat-Application.git`
-2. Create a new branch for your feature: `git checkout -b my-new-feature`
+3. Create a new branch for your feature: `git checkout -b my-new-feature`
-3. Make changes and commit them: `git commit -m 'Add some feature'`
+4. Make changes and commit them: `git commit -m 'Add some feature'`
-4. Push your branch to your forked repository: `git push origin my-new-feature`
+5. Push your branch to your forked repository: `git push origin my-new-feature`
-5. Create a Pull Request
+6. Create a Pull Request